According to the Recording Industry Association of America, music piracy

 "That music is on a computer; that music is on a phone; that music is vulnerable," Joe said.

-At the GRAMMYs on Sunday, Recording Academy president Neil Portnow addressed the piracy problem.
+s on Sunday, Recording Academy president Neil Portnow addressed the piracy problem.

 "For the artists, songwriters and producers we must promise them that new technology and distribution will pay them fairly," Neil said.
 "A song is just as much a property of the creator as somebody that built a house.
 If that's taken away from you, that's like ripping your heart out."